HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Evaluation

 \subsection{Components of Cold Start Execution Time}

-To further analyze WarmSwap when executing a cold start, and answer \textbf{RQ2}, we decompose the cold-start time of WarmSwap and Baseline into three parts.
-Recall the architecture of WarmSwap from Figure~\ref{fig:Metholodgy_system_overview}. \emph{Communication} is the process by which the ``migration client'' communicates with the dependency manager and receives the process metadata.
-The \emph{process metadata} is a special data structure associated with checkpoints that support CRIU's lazy migration protocol (see Section~\ref{sec:dependencies_pool}). \emph{Migration} is the process in which the dependency loader executes until the start of user-specific handler functions.
-The definitions of \emph{Execution}, \emph{Boot}, and \emph{Depedency Initialization} are the same as those in Section~\ref{sec:AWS_performance_analysis}.
+To analyze HotSwap's cold-start performance and address \textbf{RQ2}, we decompose the cold-start time of HotSwap and Baseline into three parts.
+Recall the architecture of [4]HotSwap from Figure~\ref{fig:Metholodgy_system_overview}. \emph{Communication} is the process by which the ``migration client'' communicates with the dependency manager and receives the process metadata.
+The \emph{process metadata} is a special data structure associated with checkpoints that support CRIU's lazy migration protocol (see Section~\ref{sec:dependencies_pool}). \emph{Migration} is the process in which the dependency loader executes until the start of the user-specific handler function.
+The definitions of \emph{Execution}, \emph{Boot}, and \emph{Dependency Initialization} are the same as those in Section~\ref{sec:AWS_performance_analysis}.

-Figure~\ref{fig:CS_breakdown} shows the breakdown of cold-start latency for WarmSwap.
+Figure~\ref{fig:CS_breakdown} shows the breakdown of cold-start latency for HotSwap.
 The communication time is almost constant for all tested serverless functions, ranging from 25~ms to 94~ms according to the sizes of process metadata.
 Table~\ref{tab:file_size} shows the sizes of process metadata for dependency images for each function.
 The size of process metadata is much smaller than the checkpoint image of the entire dependency.
-Since WarmSwap already migrates most of the memory by the page server, it does not need to transfer much additional information in the process metadata.

-Compared with the dependency-loading time of Baseline, WarmSwap has a faster migration time in the case of functions that have larger dependencies. \textbf{WarmSwap is 2.2x, 3.2x, and 2.5x faster than Baseline for booting dependencies for ``lr~\_serving'', ``cnn~\_serving'' and ``rnn~\_serving'', respectively.} That explains how WarmSwap helps with the cold-start time.
+Compared with the dependency-loading time of Baseline, HotSwap has a faster migration time in the case of functions that have larger dependencies. \textbf{HotSwap is 2.2x, 3.2x, and 2.5x faster than Baseline for booting dependencies for ``lr~\_serving'', ``cnn~\_serving'' and ``rnn~\_serving'', respectively.} That explains how HotSwap helps with the cold-start time.
 Since all memory pages are pre-initialized in the dependency image, user functions directly use them after migration.
-Within WarmSwap, the migration time dominates the cold start because migration is the key phase that transfers the dependency image that is needed by the user function.
+Within HotSwap, the migration time dominates the cold start because migration is the key phase that transfers the dependency image that is needed by the user function.